kizniche/Mycodo/docs/Inputs.md

 Math controllers allow one or more Inputs to have math applied to produce a new value that may be used within Mycodo.

+!!! note
-Note: "Last" means the controller will only acquire the last (latest) measurement in the database for performing math with.
+    "Last" means the controller will only acquire the last (latest) measurement in the database for performing math with.
 "Past" means the controller will acquire all measurements from the present until the "Max Age (seconds)" set by the user (e.g. if measurements are acquired every 10 seconds, and a Max Age is set to 60 seconds, there will on average be 6 measurements returned to have math performed).

 ### Math Options